dromotherm/blog/_posts/2019-11-22-themis_bosEn.markdown

 The first graph illustrates a normal behaviour : at night, the hot water supply is reduced.

-The third graph represents the heat regulation on a poorly insulated building : while modeling the building's behaviour the artificial intelligence concluded that indoor temperature dropped too much between evening and morning When outside temperature was below a certain threshold and
+The third graph represents the heat regulation on a poorly insulated building : while modeling the building's behaviour the artificial intelligence concluded that indoor temperature dropped too much between evening and morning when outside temperature was below a certain threshold and
 that it was necessary to keep the building warm at night in order to ensure a basic comfort in morning time, when office work begins.
 During weekends, a reduction is practiced for a rather short period of time.